Winifred Carney

-Maria Winifred "Winnie" Carney (4 December 1887 – 21 November 1943), was an Irish republican, a participant in the 1916 Easter Rising in Dublin, and in Belfast—as a trade union secretary, women's suffragist, and socialist party member—a lifelong social and political activist.
+Maria Winifred "Winnie" Carney (4 December 1887 – 21 November 1943), was an Irish republican, a participant in the 1916 Easter Rising in Dublin and, as a trade union secretary, women's suffragist, and socialist party member, a lifelong social and political activist in Belfast.
 In March 2024, a statue to her was unveiled on the grounds of Belfast City Hall.

 Early life

-Born into a lower-middle class Catholic family at Fisher's Hill in Bangor, County Down, Carney was the daughter of commercial traveler Alfred Carney and Sarah Cassidy who had married in Belfast on 25 February 1873.
+Born into a lower-middle class Catholic family at Fisher's Hill in Bangor, County Down, Carney was the daughter of commercial traveller Alfred Carney and Sarah Cassidy who had married in Belfast on 25 February 1873.
 She had six siblings.

 Winifred and her family moved to Falls Road in Belfast when she was a child, where her mother ran a small sweet shop.
 Her father, a Protestant, later left the family, leaving her mother to support them.
 Two brothers left for America, and two sisters for the convent.'
 Carney, educated at the Christian Brothers School in Donegall Street in the city, taught at the school before qualifying, around 1911, as a secretary and shorthand typist, one of the first women in Belfast to do so.